avadev/Avalara-AvaTax-for-Magento2/docs/customs-duty-import-tax.md

 ## Overview

->  Important Note: This extension's support for this Avalara feature is currently in beta and requires that you [install version 2.x.x of of the extension](./getting-started.md#install-via-composer).
+>  Important Note: This extension's support for this Avalara feature requires that you [install version 2.x.x of the extension](./getting-started.md#version-notes).

 This AvaTax connector for Magento provides a set of features to support Customs Duty and Import Tax (hereafter referred to as CDIT).
 These features include: